 How can I be exposed to toxic blue-green algae?

 You or your pets can be exposed to cyanobacteria and cyanobacterial toxins by swimming or drinking water where cyanobacteria are present.
 Pets are at particular risk for drinking the water as they may prefer the taste of the algae scum.
-You may also be exposed by breathing air that contains cyanobacterial cells or toxins.
+You may also be exposed by breathing air when in close proximity to scums of cyanobacterial cells producing toxins.
 Wind surfing, jet-skiing, boating, or watering lawns adjacent to heavy scum accumulations are activities where this might occur.

 What should I do if I am exposed to toxic blue-green algae and experiencing symptoms?

 Blue-green algae can produce both nerve toxins (neurotoxins) and liver toxins (hepatotoxins).
 Call your doctor or veterinarian right away if you or your pets or livestock have signs of poisoning.
 For more information or to report exposure incidents after seeking treatment contact the State Department of Health.
 For health related inquiries you may also call the Snohomish Health District at 425-339-5250.

 Can I eat fish from the lake when a toxic bloom is present?